 A couple of years ago, I worked as a Draftsman for an Arichtectural Millwork company here in Pennsylvania.
-We focused primarily on Commercial Casework and had a decent system for creating Shop Drawings.
+We focused primarily on Commercial Casework and had a decent system for Creating Quality Shop Drawings.

 The process started on paper.
 Our Estimating Department would print off Architectural Drawings on either 24×36 or 30×42 sheets.
 Those drawings would be marked up by hand – notes were hand-written on the sheets and items included in the quote were highlighted.

 When the job was awarded, those Architectural Drawings would make their way back into the drafting office.
 Using those drawings, combined with a Scope of Work, we would begin drafting a set of Shop Drawings.

 Once the Shop Drawings were complete, we would print them off once again – this time on 11×17 paper.
 The set would be handed off to another drafter and the internal review process would begin.
 Changes or Errors would be marked in Red Pen and sent back to the drafter on the project.

 At this point in time, corrections would be made and a second set of Shop Drawings would be printed.
 This set would then be passed on to the President of the company for a quick final review.

 Often times this would lead to a final set of Submittal Drawings being printed.
 As you would imagine, this lead to a rather high usage of paper.